 - Pluck the leaves carefully with your hand.
 Discard the yellow leaves and strong stems.
 Wash thoroughly with fresh running water to remove dust and debris if any.
 Drain and keep aside.

-- Heat oil a pan, splutter mustard seeds, throw curry leaves and dried red chilies, saute for a minute.
+- Heat oil a pan, splutter mustard seeds, throw curry leaves and dried red chilies, sauté for a minute.

 - Add the cleaned leaves and enough salt to i.
 Mix well and cook covered till the leaves turn soft.

-- Add the cooked gram/ parippu / dal and mix once gain so that the dal absorb salt and the other flavours nicely.
+- Add the cooked gram/ parippu / dal and mix once gain so that the dal absorb salt and the other flavors nicely.
 If excess water is there, discard it, just add only the cooked gram.

 - Cook this covered once again till the leaves cooked completely.
 Then open the pan and dry the mixture on medium heat.